Minor Salivary Gland Cancer

 Reduce chemical exposure

-People who work with some risky chemical substances due to their profession should work in a protected environment as much as possible.
+People who work with risky chemical substances due to their profession should work in a protected environment as much as possible.
 These people mostly work in jobs related to the chemical industry, mining, plumbing, rubber, or nickel industries.

 Reduce alcohol consumption